navikt/leesah-game/src/content/tasks/min-max.md

 ## Min-max

 In this task we will ask you for the highest or lowest number in a list of numbers.
 If asked for the `HIGHEST`, you shall return the highest number.
 If asked for the `LOWEST`, you shall return the lowest number.

-**Example of a task event**
+**Example of a question**

 ```json
 {